 - Read More

 Paul retired from Bennett Industries in Tacoma, WA after 42 years working as a machinist, estimator and job planner.
 He began volunteering at the Hydroplane & Raceboat Museum in Kent, WA.
-He was a part of the restoration team for the 1973 Pay 'N Pak "Winged Wonder" and is currently working on the restoration of the Tahoe Miss.
+He was a part of the restoration team for the 1973 Pay 'N Pak "Winged Wonder" and the Tahoe Miss.
 His unlimited hydroplane experience also includes working with the Ellstrom Racing Team starting in 2015.

 Paul lives in Tumwater, WA and has 5 children and 12 grandchildren.